-We identified three population-based and/or control group studies reporting Long COVID prevalence estimates (\geq 4week follow-up) in children and teenagers.
-All three included either exclusively non-hospitalized or primarily non-hospitalized children, with a median prevalence estimate of 2.9% (2% - 3.5%).
+Final analysis for the review's 6th update included 35 reviews and 121 primary studies.
+Prevalence estimates were heterogeneous and included a wide range of study populations.
+Overall, prevalence estimate for adults in the general population based on high quality studies is estimated at about 20%.
+We identified five population-based and/or control group studies reporting Long COVID prevalence estimates (≥4week follow-up) in children and teenagers.
+All three included either exclusively non-hospitalized or primarily non-hospitalized children, with a median prevalence estimate of 2.9% (range 2% - 13.2%).

 Reviews reported more than 50 symptoms, with fatigue, headache, dyspnea, smell and taste disturbances and cognitive impairment being most common.
 Preliminary evidence suggests that female sex, older age, comorbidities, severity of acute disease and obesity are associated with Long COVID.

 Twenty-three studies reported some degree of Long COVID-related social and family-life impairment, with 12% to 50% of those affected facing functional restrictions and some degree of disability.
 Sixteen studies reported occupational and financial consequences, long absence periods in among 9% to 59% (up to 7 months after acute disease), adjusted workloads in among 8% to 45% and employment loss in among 11% to 14% of those affected.